GeekyShiva/Self-Driving-Car/SRS.md

 ### 4.8.2 Functional Response

 The computer vision data received post-processing results in alerting the Raspberry Pi of the presence of a flashing red signal.
 The Raspberry Pi instructs the Arduino to halt the car's motion.
 The Raspberry Pi waits for a fixed timeout, before instructing the Arduino to accelerate and waits for the next stimulus.

+## 4.9 Flashing Yellow Light

+### 4.9.1 Description

+When encountered with a flashing yellow light the car slows down and enters into an alert state.

+### 4.9.2 Function Response

+The computer vision data is sent to the machine learning model for classification.
+When the machine learning model classifies that there is a yellow flashing light in front, the Arduino slows the motors and the model enters into an alert state.

 ## 4.10 Scenario: Encounter STOP Sign